stratdev3/SimpleW/readme.md

 ### Basic RestAPI Example

 The RestAPI is based on **routes**, so just add a `RouteAttribute` to target **methods** of a `Controller` base class.<br />
-The return is serialized into json and sent as response to the client.
+The return is serialized into json and sent as a response to the client.

 Use `server.AddDynamicContent()` to handle RestAPI.